What is Irritable Bowel Syndrome?

 Antibiotics can worsen or trigger IBS as they impact our gut flora.
 Regular use or abuse of antibiotics can also be the cause of permanent alteration of gut biome and hence a condition as IBS

 There are many things that worsen the symptoms of IBS like certain foods, medicines, the presence of gas or stool, and mental stress.
-Therefore, the person needs to know about the triggers and according to that, he has to take medications and make some lifestyle changes.
+Therefore, the patient needs to know about the triggers and accordingly make changes in diet and lifestyle to avoid the triggers.

 - Stop smoking.